-Do you have more questions about private wells, water quality and water testing?
+Do you have more questions about private wells, well water quality and well water testing?
 You’ve come to the right place.
-At Culligan®, we know how important water is to you, your household and your community — so we’re here to help everyone become a water warden.
+At Culligan, we know how important well water is to you, your household and your community — so we’re here to help put you in control.

-Get started today by scheduling your free in-home water test.
+Get started today by scheduling your free, in-home water test and consultation.